 Step 6: Style Your Greasy Hair

 The Minoxidil tends to make your hair greasy; therefore, you will probably want to try to style it somehow to make it look a little better.
-My hair isn't styled in the picture to the right, but I usually do at least something to it.
+My hair isn't styled in the picture above, but I usually do at least something to it.
 Try poofing your hair out a little bit to hide the thinness.
 It always works for me.

 Well, there you have it.
 As I stated before, applying Minoxidil is not that hard and should take you only a minute or two once you get the hang of it.
 Minoxidil happens to be one of the best hair loss medications out right now, so don't let a frustrating application method discourage you from trying it.
 Minoxidil results in great hair growth and improved confidence.
 Follow these steps, and you'll be a professional in no time!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.